dnaprawa/DockerOnUbuntu/README.md

 ### If you are installing on the VM....

-When you install it on a Virtual Machine, a restart would be required in order to propagate `docker` usergroup assigment to you user.
+If you plan to install on a Virtual Machine, after installation a VM restart would be required in order to propagate `docker` usergroup assigment to you user.